-How do we ventilate?
+How do ventilate?

 Ventilation moves outdoor air into a building or a room, and distributes the air within the building or room.

-We need air
+We need fresh air and good ventilation

 Ventilation is mainly used to control indoor air quality by diluting and displacing indoor pollutants, i.e. polluting contaminants from building and everything inside.